-There is a host of serious diseases or conditions that can plague our skin – like vitiligo, rosacea, psoriasis or skin cancer.
-However, many of these conditions can be cured, or their advance slowed down if diagnosed early.
-If you see any warning signs such as spots, changes in colour, thickness or texture of skin, it should prompt a dermatologist visit.
-Having your dermatologist examine your skin at least once a year for a routine check-up and signs of serious conditions is highly recommended.
+Several serious diseases or conditions can plague the skin – like vitiligo, rosacea, psoriasis, or skin cancer.
+However, many of these conditions are curable, or their advances slow down if diagnosed early.
+If you see any warning signs, such as spots, changes in color, thickness, abnormal skin growth, or texture of the skin, it should prompt a dermatologist visit.
+It will help if you make it your priority to consider letting a dermatologist examine your skin at least once a year for a routine check-up and signs of severe conditions.

-Wrinkles, discolourations and skin changes that come with age can cause undesirable changes in the skin if not given timely attention and can even make one look old before time.
-The sun’s harmful ultraviolet rays can speed up and worsen these signs of ageing, and so can dietary, drinking or smoking habits.
-Reasons for premature ageing can be many, and a dermatologist can help improve your skin’s health and suggest routine products, treatments or lifestyle changes to stop premature ageing in its tracks.
+Wrinkles, discolorations, and skin changes that come with age can cause undesirable changes in the skin if not given timely attention and can even make one look old before time.
+The sun’s harmful ultraviolet rays can speed up and worsen these signs of aging, as can dietary, drinking, or smoking habits.
+Reasons for premature aging can be many, and a dermatologist can help improve your skin’s health and suggest routine products, treatments, or lifestyle changes to stop premature aging.

 To sum it up